 Regardless, it’s worth coming here for a couple of hours, and that amazing blue water is extremely photogenic.
 You can also swim to the nearby islet, Prassonisi – just be aware of any boats going around.
 And if you are lucky, who knows – you might come across a Monachus Monachus seal.

 Klima beach is under a half hour walk from Chorio, right after the only gas station on the island.
 There’s a good mix of sand, pebbles and several cedar trees, providing much needed shade.

 These two fishing villages are popular to visit, mostly because of the quaint fishermen’s houses.
 Rema has a rather non-descript pebbly beach.
 In addition, there are many flat rocks all around, from where you can jump in the crystal-clear blue sea.

 When it’s not windy, the water here is amazing.
 The nearby rock formations, known as Revmatonisia or Rematonisa, are ideal for snorkelling.
 When in Goupa, keep a look out for the Elephant Rock!

 Planning a trip to Kimolos island in Greece?
-You might find the following travel guides useful:
+In addition to this look at the best Kimolos island beaches, you might find the following travel guides useful: